Replica Set Arbiter¶

 always have exactly

-1 vote election, and thus
+1 election vote, and thus

-overhead of a member that replicates data.
+overhead of an additional member that replicates data.

 Do not run an arbiter on systems that also host the primary or the secondary members of the replica set.

-Only add an arbiter to sets with even numbers of members.
-If you add an arbiter to a set with an odd number of members, the set may suffer from tied elections.
+Only add an arbiter to sets with even numbers of voting members.
+If you add an arbiter to a set with an odd number of voting members, the set may suffer from tied elections.
 To add an arbiter, see Add an Arbiter to Replica Set.

 For example, in the following replica set, an arbiter allows the set to have an odd number of votes for elections: